 It's a simple, effective reminder that you have friends that you share experiences with, and it's fun to help.

-2: Effective use of social proof entices potential customers to give Prime a try.
+2: Effective use of social proof entices meant potential customers were happy to give Prime a try.

 When you receive an email invitation to try Prime, Amazon makes it a point to emphasize who invited you.

-3: Clear Calls-To-Action on every page encourage visitors to move quickly to the next step.
+3: Clear Calls-To-Action on every page encouraged visitors to move quickly to the next step.

-All throughout the portal, emails and landing pages, it’s really clear what to do next.
+All throughout the portal, emails, and landing pages, it was really clear what to do next.
 Strong calls-to-action remove the guesswork needed to figure out what the next steps are in the referral process.
 Reduced guesswork means a higher referral conversion rate.

-4: Wide reach – Referral program accessible even to Amazon.com users who don’t use Prime
+4: Wide reach - Referral program accessible even to Amazon.com users who didn't use Prime

 A large base of advocates is a key factor in running a successful referral campaign.
-Increasing the number of advocates in the campaign maximizes the chance that there will be Prime referrals every day.
-(After all, it’s unlikely that I’ll meet someone every day who needs a Prime membership, and I’ll bet that most advocates are like me.)
+Increasing the number of advocates in the campaign maximized the chance that there will be Prime referrals every day.
+Add that to the huge number of customers with Amazon Prime subscriptions and it's an incredible number of people!

-All you need to make a referral is an Amazon.com account.
-This gives their program wider reach and maximizes their number of advocates.
-Nice.
+All you needed to make a referral was an Amazon.com account.
+This gave their program wider reach and maximized their number of advocates.

 But... some parts of their program left me going “huh?”